-There are some fonts already in the computer's memory, and some extra ones in !
-Fonts.
-If you want to use these extra fonts, copy !Fonts from the Applications disc onto a disc of its own: Bring up its directory display before you start any applications that use fonts (like a desktop publishing package): If you buy any more fonts from your supplier, keep copies of them on this disc:
+There are some fonts already in the computer's memory, and some extra ones in the !
+Fonts system application.
+Bring up a directory display containing !Fonts before you start any applications that use fonts (like a desktop publishing package).
+If you buy any more fonts from your supplier, you'll need to copy them into your existing !Fonts application.